 Additional Track Insurance for RSR Rental Cars

-In many cases it is possible to organise with an external insurance company to cover some of the excess on a rental car.
-This external insurance has to be organised by you, as it requires information that only you can provide.
+If you want to reduce your risk on a RSR rental car, in most cases it is possible to organise additional insurance through an external insurance company.
+You are welcome to organise this additional insurance directly through us at RSR, or you can organise this directly with a trackday insurer yourself.
 Some of our recommendations are below, as many of our customers have used their services and they are familiar with the needs for hiring a car with us.
-For more information and a quote, please contact the respective company directly.

 Keep in mind that the below companies are only recommendations, and there is no connection or liability between the listed insurers and RSR.
 You are free to choose other companies.
-Before hiring insurance, do a thorough analysis and be aware of all terms of the contract, in particular the excess (franchise) conditions and exclusions on the final value to be paid to you.
+Before purchasing additional insurance, do a thorough analysis and be aware of all terms of the contract, in particular the excess (deductible) conditions and exclusions on the final value to be paid to you.

-In the unlikely case of an accident, you still have to pay RSR directly for the damages to the car, even if you are insured by another company – but then there is the possibility to claim some of your money back from the company you were insured with afterwards!
+In the unlikely case of an accident, if you have organised your additional track insurance yourself you still have to pay RSR directly for the damages to the car up to our standard excess – but then there is the possibility to claim some of your money back from the company you were insured with afterwards!
+If you have organised your additional track insurance through us directly, you are only liable for up to the reduced excess price.

 What about insuring my own car?